OUR PURPOSE

 This commitment is in keeping with the mission of the Gage Foundation to follow Gage’s instruction: “Upon you has fallen the glorious task of bringing liberty to the earth and all the inhabitants thereof.”

-Our Team
+Our Staff

-Ciarrai Eaton, Operations Director
+Ciarrai Eaton, Executive Director

 Ciarrai has a background in the arts, earning her Bachelor's Degree in Music and Performance from SUNY Empire and working at the Syracuse City Ballet.
 She has since finished two Master's Degrees.
 The first is in Women's History, researching and curating a lecture and exhibition on immigrant women working in Syracuse, entitled: GIRLS.
 She has since traveled with this presentation across Central New York.
 The second Masters is in Public History, focusing on the needs and proper care of an historical building and the history that it embodies for the community.
 Both of these graduate degrees are also through SUNY Empire.
 Ciarrai sees her work at the Gage Foundation as the perfect culmination of her studies and passions.